Participate: We like friendly people who like to think about how things work.

 We are not equipped to accept visitors outside of Craft Nights.
 Please come to Craft Night, or email us to set up an appointment.

 Come hang out with us at Craft Night every Monday and Thursday night!
-(K)N95 masks are required at Craft Night on Thursday, but optional on Mondays.
 RSVPs for Craft Night are appreciated (but not required) via our Eventbright here.
 Craft Night happens almost every Thursday and Monday from 6:30pm until we get tired and go home.
 These are our public nights, stop by and meet people, share knowledge, and work on your projects.
 Don’t forget to bring a project to work on!
 Please check the calendar and read the front page of the blog for announcements and changes.

 We also teach classes and have occasional parties where we dress up.
 Come by and say hi during a public event, we’d be happy to meet you and show you around.
 Check our EventBrite page and our Google Calendar for upcoming events.
 You can also join our Facebook group and read this blog to stay informed.

-There’s now also a public Discord group, please contact [email protected] to be invited.
+There’s now also a public Discord group, here’s the signup link.

 Membership: Resistor is a private space in which members pay monthly dues.
 Membership to NYC Resistor involves some process, but step 1 is to say hi at the next Craft Night!